aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

 ![png](/img/2020-06-01_01/output_16_0.png)

-Let's try to compute relative and absolute value for excess death in each department zone.
+Let's try to compute which departments have been the most affected by excess death, with the relative and absolute differences betwenn 2020 and the previous years.
 We first need to pivot the tables.

 ## Pivot